onzfonz/comp227/src/content/6/en/part6b.md

 ![devtools console output showing notes filter and new note](../../images/6/5e.png)

 At this point, it is good to become aware of a tiny but important detail.
-If we add a console log statement <i>to the beginning of both reducers</i>:
+If we add a console log statement *to the beginning of both reducers*:

 ```js
 const filterReducer = (state = 'ALL', action) => {